Conservatism in India: State & regional level

 Shiromani Akali Dal was formed in 1920 as a vehicle for Sikh conservatism in Punjab.

 All India Majlis-e-Ittehadul Muslimeen was founded in Hyderabad in 1927 as a party which wanted setting up of a separate dominion instead of integration with India.

 Indian Union Muslim League is the successor of All-India Muslim League in post-independence India.
 Its first council was held on 10 March 1948 in Madras (now Chennai), adopting a constitution on 1 September 1951.

 The party is primarily active in Kerala.

 Uttar Pradesh Praja Party was formed in the state of Uttar Pradesh to oppose the abolition of the zamindari system on April 5–6, 1951.
 But the party soon disappeared after 1951-52 Lok Sabha elections.

 On 19 June 1966, Mumbai-based cartoonist Bal Thackeray founded Shiv Sena as a Marathi nativist organisation.

-Relations of Hindu nationalists with West and Western conservatism

-Cold war era

-Distaste for communism and commitment to democracy meant that friendship with West was seen as desirable even as fears of materialism and westernisation led to suspicion.

-At present

-Hindu and western conservatives agree on issues like family, faith, nationalism and enemies like Chinese expansionism, radical Islam, as well as cultural Marxism, even though they differ on topics like proselytizing by Christians.